valeriocelletti/Lightstreamer-example-StockList-client-silverlight/README.md

 To build your own version of the demo, instead of using the one provided in the deploy.zip file from the Install section above, follow these steps.

-Otherwise, in order to proceed with the build process of this demo, this project includes the following sub-folders:
+In order to proceed with the build process of this demo, this project includes the following sub-folders:
 * /Source<br>
   Contains the sources to build the Silverlight application from Visual Studio.